“The only certainties in life are death, taxes and bugs in code.” – Anonymous

-When we create a software, we provide solution to an existing problem.
+When we create software, we provide solutions to an existing problem.
 The only way to ensure that your solution is foolproof is by testing its viability.

 WHAT IS SOFTWARE TESTING?

-It ensures that a software is bug and error free and can run smoothly.
+It ensures that software is bug and error-free and can run smoothly.
 Software testing can be categorized in the following steps –

 - VERIFICATION/STATIC TESTING: In this step, one verifies whether the software follows the specific function it is meant to follow.
 For example – “Is our software right?”

-- VALIDATTION/DYNAMIC TESTING: After verification, one finds out whether the software built is as per the customer’s requirement.
+- VALIDATION/DYNAMIC TESTING: After verification, one finds out whether the software built is as per the customer’s requirement.
 For example – “Is our software correct for the customer?”

 - MANUAL TESTING: As the name suggests, manual testing is done when a professional dons the cap of an end-user and try to find out possible bugs and obstacles in the end-use of the software.
 There’re various stages of manual testing like –

-– Unit Testing – Where a single unit of a software is tested.
+– Unit Testing – Where a single unit of software is tested.

-– Integrated Testing – Where the behavior of integrated units in a software is tested.
+– Integrated Testing – Where the behavior of integrated units in software is tested.

 – System Testing – Where the compliance of the entire system with technical requirement is verified